 You want to make sure you can get the proper angle and get your whole scalp in the frame.
 If you're taking your hair loss before and after photos yourself, it's helpful to use a selfie stick to hold the camera for you.
 However, the simplest solution is to have a friend or family member take the photo for you.

-The camera should be around 18” away from your head (or close enough to capture the entire scalp) and held at approximately a 45° angle.
+The camera should be around 18” away from your head (or close enough to capture the entire scalp)a and held at approximately a 45° angle.
 Using zooming features is also acceptable, as long as your entire head is photographed and all future photos are taken with the same method.
 We recommend taking at least three shots to thoroughly document your hair restoration progress.
 These include the front, the back and the vertex (the crown of your head).

 3 Key Position for Your Photos